plotly/documentation/Contributing.md

 ## Render Changes Locally
 Please **ALWAYS** locally serve the docs and check your changes before commiting updates.
-1. To serve the docs locally, in the documentation repo run: `$ jekyll serve --config _config_dev.yml`
+1. To serve the docs locally, in the documentation repo run: `$ bundle exec jekyll serve --config _config_dev.yml`
 2. Visit the pages at: [http://localhost:4000/python/](http://localhost:4000/python/)
 3. When you make changes, jekyll should automatically regenerate for you.
 Read the messages in your terminal to check it out